aircall/technical-test-pager/README.md

 You don't need to implement any delivery and persistence mechanisms (no web server, no workers, no database).
 This is just about pure domain modeling.
 Keep things simple and straighforward.

+:warning: Do not fork this repo and do not submit any Pull Requests.:warning:

-When you're done, please push your code to a public or private repository on GitHub and give access to:
+When you're done, please create your public or private repo on GitHub and give access to:
 - [flomarin88](https://github.com/flomarin88)
 - [hwd](https://github.com/hwd)
 - [kmatrah](https://github.com/kmatrah)